dpalmasan/texstat-service/README.md

 # TextStat Service

 This service is part of the demo example on microservices patterns.
 This service capture text complexity metrics.
 It does not provide a RESTful API, but on the contrary ir provides RPC endpoints to do data processing.
 This processing consists on extract metircs from texts.
-Currently, basic matrics are implemented:
+Currently, basic metrics are implemented:

 * Char count
 * D-Estimate (or VOCD) diversity measurement.